European Industrial Heritage

 Industrial Heritage x Sustainability

-Review: Summer School 2023
+Award Winning Summer School 2023

 In August we welcomed 17 young people from Europe and beyond in Berlin for our first Industrial Heritage Summer School.
 For two weeks we discussed the connection between industrial heritage and sustainability.

-The great diversity of the different study backgrounds of our students enriched the summer school immensely.
+The great diversity of the different study backgrounds of our students enriched the Summer School immensely.
 We had students of:

 Museum Studies, Cultural Studies, (Public) History, Industrial Archaeology, Culture and Tourism Management, Architecture and Urban Planning, as well as Historic Preservation, Sustainability and Communication Studies with us.